G-KrishnaAdithya/videoStoryBoardGeneration/README.md

 ## Prerequisites

 Make sure you have Python installed.
-Also make sure that you have required dependencies installed To know the required dependencies used refer to Dependencies_Installation_Guide.md for installing the dependencies
+Also, ensure you have the required dependencies installed.
+Refer to `Dependencies_Installation_Guide.md` for installing the dependencies.
 It's recommended to use a virtual environment for this project.

 ## Installation